Will you be able to see the Northern Lights tonight in the UK?

 Can I see it tonight?

+Sightings of the Northern Lights are not likely this evening, but could possible be seen tomorrow night.

-The Met Office’s space forecast, issued in the early hours of this morning, said: “Some enhancement to the aurora is likely into early 18 May following the arrival of a CME through the afternoon of the 17 May.”
+The Met Office’s space forecast, issued in the early hours of this morning, said: “No significant space weather activity is expected on Sunday night into Monday (19-20 May), with aurora sightings unlikely.

-The forecast added: “The aurora may become visible perhaps very briefly for parts of northern Scotland where skies are clear before sunrise.”

-However, they said that clear skies are essential and the activity could decline before adding there is “no significant activity expected overnight 18 into the 19 May.”
+“An enhancement to the aurora may occur on Monday night (20-21 May) following the possible arrival of a coronal mass ejection (CME) that left the sun late Friday 17 May”

+The forecast added: “Following any CME arrival aurora may become visible, where skies are clear, across parts of Scotland and Northern Ireland, with a slight chance that views of the aurora may also be possible from northern England and North Wales.”

 Will it be visible in the future?